-When a parent/guardian is checking out a student, you will be required to show a state issued picture I.D. for the protection of your student.
+When a parent/guardian checks out a student, you will be required to show a state-issued picture ID for the protection of your student.
 Any student leaving campus during the instructional day must be properly checked out through the attendance office.
-If your child drives and you wish for him/her to drive themselves to an appointment, you will need to provide your signed permission along with a copy of your driver's license to the attendance office at least one hour prior to the time of release.
+If your child drives and you wish for them to drive themselves to an appointment, you will need to provide your signed permission along with a copy of your driver's license to the attendance office at least one hour before the time of release.
 You may fax your permission to 361-694-9802 or email the attendance office.